Companies like Dell are saving 30% + with Xyleme

-How does Xyleme help organizations save money on translation?
+How does Xyleme help cut translation costs?

 1. Content and Process Management

-3. Media File Captions, Text Overlay, and Transcripts
+2. Media File Captions, Text Overlay, and Transcripts

-At the recent Learning Technologies tradeshow in London, David Cameron, Director of Learning Innovation & Technology for Dell EMC | Education Services, shared their story.
+At a past Learning Technologies trade show in London, David Cameron, Director of Learning Innovation & Technology for Dell EMC | Education Services, shared their story.

 After Implementing Xyleme